 And when you work with polymer clay, there is always the concern that the plasticizers in the clay will leach into the surface you’re working on, or leach out of the clay making it dry and crumbly.
 This isn’t a worry for ceramic tile.
 It’s completely impervious and I can leave clay on it indefinitely without harm.

 Unbaked polymer clay is soft and that means you run the risk of making marks or distortions when you move it from place to place.
-I like that I can create my clay object right on the ceramic tile and then transfer the tile to the oven.
+I like that I can create my clay object right on the ceramic tile and then transfer the tile to the oven (here’s an article on why you should keep your oven out of drafts).

 I can also set aside one phase of a project while I work on another phase.
 I just pick up the tile and put it aside.
 I commonly have tiles with bits of clay on them sitting on bookshelves in my studio.
 Sometimes an idea will need to “incubate” for a while.
 This way I can clear my desk easily to work on something else.

-A ceramic tile can be placed in the bottom of a toaster oven to help keep the heat even.
+A ceramic tile can be placed in the bottom of a toaster oven (all about ovens here!) to help keep the heat even.
 Because the tile itself holds heat and releases it steadily, it helps your toaster oven to maintain a more consistent temperature.

 I always bake polymer clay on a ceramic tile, covered, for the same reason.
 It helps hold the temperature steady as the heating element cycles on and off.